 Ordinary examExam type:

-D: Submission of written work, external (7-trinsskala)
+C: Submission of written work, external (7-trinsskala)

 CG: Submission of written work for groups.

 Reports are handed in by groups and students are evaluated on the basis of demonstration of fulfillment of the intended learning objectives for the course.

 The hand in should be 15 pages + 2 pages per group member.
 Each group should have 3-5 members, and a description of each student's contribution to the project work and the report should be clearly stated in the report.